ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-objects.md

 A `PUT` given a path to a new object creates a new copy of another object that is specified by the `x-amz-copy-source` header.
 Unless otherwise altered the metadata remains the same.

-**Note**: Personally Identifiable Information (PII): When creating buckets or adding objects, please ensure to not use any information that can identify any user (natural person) by name, location, or any other means.
+Personally Identifiable Information (PII): When creating buckets or adding objects, please ensure to not use any information that can identify any user (natural person) by name, location, or any other means.
-{:tip}
+{: note}

-**Note**: Copying objects (even across locations) does not incur the public outbound bandwidth charges.
+Copying objects (even across locations) does not incur the public outbound bandwidth charges.
 All data remains inside the COS internal network.
-{:tip}
+{: note}

+Not all operations are supported in Satellite environments.
+For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=apis-satellite-supported)
+{: note}

 **Syntax**